hrbrmstr/warc/README.md

-`warc` : Tools to Work with the Web Archive Ecosystem
+`warc` : Tools to Work with the Web Archive Ecosystem (WARC & CDX files)

 The following functions are implemented:

+-   `create_cdx`: Create a CDX from a WARC file
+-   `create_warc`: Use wget to create a WARC archive for a URL list
 -   `expand`: Expand a compressed raw buffer
 -   `read_cdx`: Read a WARC CDX index file
 -   `read_warc_entry`: Read a WARC entry from a WARC file